rdy/backbone_extensions/README.markdown

   4. In your application.js //= require backbone_extensions/include
   5. In your application.js //= require backbone_extensions/decorator
   6. In your application.js //= require backbone_extensions/associations

+## Running Specs

+  1. `rake jasmine` will start a server for the specs on port 8888.

 Copyright (c) 2012-3 Ryan Dy, Thomas Bukowski, released under the MIT license